thodan/obj_pose_eval/README.md

-# obj_pose_eval
+# Utilities for evaluation of 6D object pose estimation

-Utilities for evaluation of 6D object pose estimation.
+Coming soon...